I learned the Lord’s Prayer in childhood. We used the King James language, and we pronounced the word hallowed with three syllables, like this:

 How will he do that?

 Sometimes – when all other options have been exhausted – the Lord uses scathing judgments to demonstrate his holiness.
-But judgment gives him no pleasure, and that is not what he’s promising here.
+But such judgments gives him no pleasure, and that is not what he’s promising here.

 Sometimes God honors his own name through works of power – miracles, signs, wonders.
 But glorious outward demonstrations are not what he’s promising here.